Quantitative-Conservation-Lab/Sorel_etal_mgmt_modeling/README.md

 ### Details of Article

 Sorel MH, RW Zabel, AR Murdoch, and SJ Converse.
-In review.
+In prep.
 Management modeling of salmon habitat restoration and hatchery supplementation.

 ### How to Use this Repository

-The Rmarkdown file located in the 'scripts' folder is the main scripts for the analysis and can be knit to generate the results in the paper.
-Several of the steps in that script of circumvented to save time, and results are simply read in from an Rdata file.
-However, those code chunks that are set to eval=FALSE, could be turned back on to re-generate the results.
-The IPM_4\_3_hatch.R file in th 'scripts' folder draws posterior samples using tmbstan, but is very computationally and time intensive, so samples have been saved in the results and archived on [Zenodo](https://zenodo.org/records/10526151).
+The `new_plots.R` file located in the 'scripts' folder is the main scripts for the analysis and can be used to generate the results in the paper.
+The IPM_4_3_hatch.R file in th 'scripts' folder draws posterior samples using tmbstan, but is very computationally and time intensive, so samples have been saved in the results and archived on [Zenodo](https://zenodo.org/records/10526151).